Irrelon/ForerunnerDB/readme.md

 	}]

 ## Triggers
-ForerunnerDB currently supports triggers for inserts, updates and deletes at both the *before* and *after* operation phases.
+ForerunnerDB currently supports triggers for inserts and updates at both the *before* and *after* operation phases.
 Triggers that fire on the *before* phase can also optionally modify the operation data and actually cancel the operation entirely allowing you to provide database-level data validation etc.